BeardedBread/SomeGameEngine/README.md

 - _LDtk_ \[[link](https://ldtk.io/)\]: A nice level editor.
 I haven't use it to its fullest extent, but definitely having a good experience so far.
 - _Aseprite_ \[[link](https://www.aseprite.org/)\]: Used it to create sprites.
 Good tool!
 - _Emscripten_ \[[link](https://emscripten.org/)\]: For web build.
 It's really a marvel of technology!
+- _heaptrack_ \[[link](https://github.com/KDE/heaptrack)\]: For heap profiling.
+Simple and straightforward to use.

 ## Progress
 The engine features:
 - An Entity-Component framework with an Entity Manager + memory pool that is specific for this project
 - AABB collision system + Grid-based Broad phase collision detection
-- Scene management and transition
+- Scene tree management and transition
 - Assets management and sprite transition
 - Simple level loading
+- Simple Particle effects management

 Current progress:
 - Simple main menu + sandbox scene